bernie-skipole/indi/README.md

 # indiredis

 This Python3 package provides an INDI client for general Instrument control, converting between the INDI protocol and redis storage.
-It optionally provides functions for transferring the INDI protocol via MQTT.
+It also includes functions for transferring the INDI protocol via MQTT.
 If the package is run, it provides a web service for controlling instruments.
 If imported, it provides tools to read/write to redis and MQTT, and hence the INDI protocol, for use by your own Python applications.

 INDI - Instrument Neutral Distributed Interface.